 The definition of chromatin in eukaryotes, on the contrary of prokaryotes, the DNA is packaged in the form of a nucleoprotein complex called “Chromatin“, which carries the hereditary message.
 It is located in a nucleus and is organized in several separate entities, the chromosomes.

-The Concept of Heterochromatin :
+The Concept of Heterochromatin

-In 1928, based on histologist observations, Emil HEITZ defined Heterochromatin (HC) as being the chromosomal segments which appear extremely condensed and dark in colour in the interphase nucleus.
+In 1928, based on histologist observations, Emil HEITZ defined Heterochromatin (HC) as being the chromosomal segments that appear extremely condensed and dark in color in the interphase nucleus.

-It is further organised through interactHeterochromatin: From Chromosome to Proteinions with non-histone proteins (topoisomerase II, scaffold protein 2, lamins).
-As regards the heterochromatin, as defined above, its constituent fibre is more condensed and often appears to be composed of aggregates.
+It is further organized through interactHeterochromatin: From Chromosome to Proteinions with non-histone proteins (topoisomerase II, scaffold protein 2, lamins).
+As regards the heterochromatin, as defined above, its constituent fiber is more condensed and often appears to be composed of aggregates.

-Types of Heterochromatin :
+Types of Heterochromatin

 There are two types of heterochromatin, constitutive HC and facultative HC, which differ slightly, depending on the DNA that they contain.

-1. Constitutive Heterochromatin :
+1. Constitutive Heterochromatin

-Constitutive HC contains a particular type of DNA called satellite DNA, which consists of large numbers of short tandemly repeated sequences: Alpha-satellite DNA, DNA satellite I, II and III.
+- Constitutive HC contains a particular type of DNA called satellite DNA, which consists of large numbers of short tandemly repeated sequences: Alpha-satellite DNA, DNA satellite I, II and III.
 These satellite DNA sequences are able to fold on themselves and may have an important role in the formation of the highly compact structure of the constitutive HC.

-Constitutive HC is stable and conserves its heterochromatic properties during all stages of development and in all tissues.
+- Constitutive HC is stable and conserves its heterochromatic properties during all stages of development and in all tissues.

-Constitutive HC is highly polymorphic, probably because of the instability of the satellite DNA.
-This polymorphism can affect not only the size but also the localization of the heterochromatin, and apparently has no phenotypic effect.
+- Constitutive HC is highly polymorphic, probably because of the instability of the satellite DNA.
+This polymorphism can affect not only the size but also the localization of the heterochromatin and apparently has no phenotypic effect.

-Constitutive HC is strongly stained by the C-band technique, which is the result of the very rapid renaturation of the satellite DNA following denaturation.
+- Constitutive HC is strongly stained by the C-band technique, which is the result of the very rapid renaturation of the satellite DNA following denaturation.

-2. Facultative heterochromatin :
+2. Facultative heterochromatin

-Facultative HC is reversible, its heterochromatic state depending on the stage of development or the cell type examined.
+- Facultative HC is reversible, its heterochromatic state depending on the stage of development or the cell type examined.
 The inactive X (Barr body) in the somatic cells females and the inactive sex vesicle at the pachytene stage of male meiosis provide two examples of facultative HC.

-Facultative HC is not particularly rich in satellite DNA, and is therefore not polymorphic.
+- Facultative HC is not particularly rich in satellite DNA and is therefore not polymorphic.

-Facultative HC is never stained by the C-band technique.
+- Facultative HC is never stained by the C-band technique.

-What are the Properties :
+What are the Properties?

 Despite the differences described above, constitutive HC and facultative HC have very similar properties.